sam81/sam81.github.io/r_guide_bookdown/02_a_simple_introduction_to_R.md

 ## [1] 14.24446
 ```

 Surely you've wondered why `[1]` appears every time R gives you a result, now that we've introduced the vector we can get to it.
-Try to create a long vector, you can easily do this by creating a sequence of numbers, for example
+Try to create a long vector, you can easily do this by creating a sequence of numbers, for example:

 ```r
 long_vec = seq(1, 100, by=1)
 ```
 will create a vector containing the sequence of numbers from 1 to 100, now try to display it and see what happens.
 All the elements of the vector won't fit in a single line of the screen, and at the start of each line you'll get between \verb+[ ]+ the index, that is the position, of the first element on that line.
-There's also a shorthand to create such a vector
+There's also a shorthand to create such a vector:

 ```r
 long_vec = 1:100